e-File Deadline Is October 16, 2023

 Already have an eFile.com account?
 Sign In | Instructions

-eFile Tax Tip: If you don't owe taxes for Tax Year 2021, you will not be subject to a late filing penalty, even if you file or e-File late.
+Tax Tip: If you don't owe taxes for Tax Year 2022, you will not be subject to a late filing penalty, even if you file or e-file late.
 If you expect a tax refund, you should file your return to get your refund.
 After Oct.
-15 Oct.
-17, 2022, you will no longer be able to eFile 2021 Returns and after April 15, 2025, you will no longer be able to claim your 2021 tax refund because your refund is available three years following its due date.
+16, 2023, you will no longer be able to e-file 2022 Returns; after April 15, 2026, you will no longer be able to claim your 2022 Tax Refund because it is only available three years following its due date.
 Don't become part of this statistic of unclaimed tax refunds.
-Additionally, new for 2021 Returns, taxpayers who miss the e-file deadline can now include direct deposit information for returns filed late on paper.
+You can mail in a return and include direct deposit information for returns filed late on paper.